DAYAKS: HISTORY, LANGUAGE, RELIGION

 Dayak Languages

 Dayaks speak a great variety of related languages and dialects and have a great deal of cultural variation but little political unity.
-Because of this anthropologist have had great difficulty figuring out how to categorize, distinguish and group the various groups.
+Because of this anthropologist have had great difficulty figuring out how to categorize, distinguish and group the various Dayak groups.

-James Brooke wrote in his journal in “Expedition to Borneo of H.M.S.
+James Brooke wrote in the 1840s in his journal in “Expedition to Borneo of H.M.S.
 Dido for the Suppression of Piracy”: With respect to the dialects, though the difference is considerable, they are evidently derived from a common source; but it is remarkable that some words in the Millanow and Eayan are similar to the Bugis and Badjow language.
 This intermixture of dialects, which can be linked together, appears to be more conclusive of the common origin of the wild tribes and civilised nations of the Archipelago than most other arguments; and if Marsden's position be correct (which there can be little or no reason to doubt), that the Polynesian is an original race with an original language, 1 it must likewise be conceded that the wild tribes represent the primitive state of society in these islands.
 [Source: “The Expedition to Borneo of H.M.S.
 Dido For the Suppression of Piracy” by Henry Keppel and James Brooke (1847)-]

 Dayak Religious Beliefs

-In regard to religion, Dayaks tend to practice either Protestantism or Kaharingan, a form of indigenous religious practice blending animism and ancestor worship classified by the government as Hindu.
 Through its healing performances, Kaharingan serves to mold the scattered agricultural residences into a community, and it is at times of ritual that the Dayak peoples coalesce as a group.
 There is no set ritual leader, nor is there a fixed ritual presentation.
 Specific ceremonies may be held in the home of the sponsor.
 Shamanic curing, or balian, is one of the core features of these ritual practices.
 Because illness is thought to result in a loss of the soul, the ritual healing practices are devoted to its spiritual and ceremonial retrieval.
 In general, religious practices focus on the body, and on the health of the body politic more broadly.
 Sickness results from giving offense to one of the many spirits inhabiting the earth and fields, usually from a failure to sacrifice to them.
 The goal of the balian is to call back the wayward soul and restore the health of the community through trance, dance, and possession.
 [Source: Library of Congress, 2006]

 Dayak "psycho-navigators” use visions and dreams to help them find their way in the forest.
 Dayak shaman practitioners of the "Old Snake religion” describe a hidden highland lake where enormous aging pythons enjoy dancing under the light of the full moon to honor the forest god Aping.
 Many Dayaks are Christians who have incorporated animists concepts onto their belief scheme.
 Missionaries went through the trouble of backpacking in paints and brushes to make hellfire scenes on the sides of longhouses.
 On the positive side missionaries have helped the Dayak clear landing strips which can be used for medical emergencies.
 [Source: "Ring of Fire" by Lawrence and Lorne Blair, Bantam Books, New York, ♢]